AI Agents (MCP)

 What the agent can do

-The MCP server exposes a curated set of tools backed by the Savanto REST API:
+The MCP server exposes ~70 tools backed by the Savanto REST API, across these areas:

 | Category | Tools |